Luxembourg railway station: History

 In 1846, with a vision to create an international line between the North Sea ports, the Alps and the Mediterranean, the Grande Compagnie du Luxembourg, a Belgian company, obtained a concession from the Luxembourgish government for a railway line between Arlon and Thionville, with Luxembourg City as its central point, and a branch line to Trier.
 Unable to fulfil its obligations, it was stripped of its concessions in 1848.

 The creation of Luxembourg's first rail network was finally awarded in the 1850s to a French-funded company, the Société royale grand-ducale des chemins de fer Guillaume-Luxembourg.

+In 1857, the location of the city's future railway station was the subject of debate, with five possibilities being considered.
+One of these, which was favoured by city authorities, was the Plateau du Saint-Esprit, at the southeastern edge of the Ville Haute - now the site of the Judiciary City - but it was ultimately turned down for military reasons.
+Other rejected proposals included establishing the station between the northern city gates and the Limpertsberg (around the site of the current Glacis square), to the west of the fortress (at the modern-day Place de l'Étoile), or down in the valley, in the Clausen district, which would have involved digging a tunnel under the Ville-Haute.

-The first station was built entirely out of wood, and was opened on 11 August 1859 (at the same time as the country's inaugural line, from Luxembourg to Bettembourg and the French border); the patriotic song De Feierwon (The Chariot of Fire), which was briefly considered Luxembourg's national anthem, was composed and performed for the occasion.
-The position of the new station on the south bank of the Pétrusse river, away from the urban sprawl of the time, was due to the city still being a Prussian-held fortress at the time.
+The position chosen for the station on the Bourbon Plateau, separated from the Ville Haute by the Pétrusse gorges and away from the urban sprawl of the time, was due to the city still being a Prussian-held fortress at the time.
+The first station was built entirely out of wood, due to building restrictions that still applied in a 979 m radius around the edges of the fortress.
+It was opened on 11 August 1859 (at the same time as the country's inaugural line, from Luxembourg to Bettembourg and the French border); the patriotic song De Feierwon (The Chariot of Fire), which was briefly considered Luxembourg's national anthem, was composed and performed for the occasion.
 In 1860, the completion of the line from Luxembourg to Kleinbettingen enabled trains to run to Arlon, Brussels, Antwerp and Ostend.
 The first link between the city and northern Luxembourg came in 1861, with the construction of a viaduct over the Alzette river.
-After the 1867 Treaty of London, the fortifications were dismantled, mainly to allow the city to expand around the railway station.
+After the 1867 Treaty of London, the fortifications were dismantled, which allowed the city to expand around the railway station.